giaongo/Herb-Reference-Guide/README.md

 3. Shayne Kandagor <br>

 <h2>Project description</h2>
-<p>The app is a standalone herb reference book that provides plenty of information about nutrition value, health benefits, warnings and food  suggestion of different types of plant to users.
+<p>The app is an Android standalone herb reference book that provides plenty of information about nutrition value, health benefits, warnings and food  suggestion of different types of plant to users.
 Besides that, there is area for users to add notes, update and delete their notes for future reference.</p>
 <p> To enrich user's  interaction and experience with the app, we added a custom-built camera with the help Android's Camera X Api, and created a specialised gallery for storing plant's images.
 The purpose of having camera and gallery is for those who would like to capture every images of plant they find interesting on the spot/at that moment and collect those images to the collection for keepsake. </p>

 <h2>User target</h2>
+- The  app targets at Android users <br>
 - For healthy eaters who are curious of the benefits of specific plant items <br>
 - For adventurous travellers (mountain hikers, bikers, campers, forest explorers) to know  which plants are edible and which are poisonous  before touching/eating them  <br>
 - For patients seeking for matural remedies and for medical students.